peredaniel/iOS-tech-challenge/README.md

 * Home screen must not rotate (only portrait mode is available).
 * Search must be performed in the home screen using the native `UISearchBar` from `UIKit`.
 * Search bar must always be visible, not hiding under any circumstance.
+* Search bar must be the focus when the app first starts (that is, the keyboard is deployed and the user may type in directly) and whenever the screen loads (even from a "back" navigation).
 * Search must have three scopes: *artist* (by requirement), *album* and *song*.
 These scopes must be presented as part of the search bar using the native API of `UISearchBar` component.
 * Search results must be updated automatically as the user types in into the search bar or changes the search scope.
 A delay of 0.5 seconds must be respected between the last key stroke and the search execution to avoid performing unnecessary calls to the backend.
 * Search results (tracks) must be grouped by artist, and artists must be displayed in *alphabetical* order in a list.